asmae-toumi/MSVI/README.md

 <!-- badges: end -->

+\#————————- UNDER CONSTRUCTION ————————\#

-The goal of the MSVI package is to provide researchers and analysts with health and socioeconomic data at the metropolitan or county-level.
+The goal of the MSVI package is to provide researchers and analysts with health and socioeconomic data at the state, metropolitan or county-level.

 The MSVI package contains: